 Their pianos are well-known as being very budget-friendly and geared towards beginners and amateurs, but with release like the state-of-the-art PX-S7000, that’s definitely changing.

-However, they don’t lag behind on technology, and some of the features on their pianos are only available on much higher-priced models of competitors.
+They don’t lag behind on technology as they used to, and some of the features on their pianos are only available on much higher-priced competitors.

-Their Celviano range, for example, is a direct competitor to the Yamaha Clavinova, with the top-notch AiR Grand Sound Source and multi-speaker acoustic sound simulation, but for over a thousand dollars cheaper all the way up the range.
+Their Celviano range, for example, is a direct competitor to Yamaha’s Clavinova, with the top-notch AiR Grand Sound Source and multi-speaker acoustic sound simulation, but for over a thousand dollars cheaper all the way up the range.

 Granted, you don’t get the same quality of action as with a Clavinova, as they use the same action in the Celviano range as they do in the Privia, but it’s a good choice if you’re on a tight budget.

 Casio’s Grand Hybrid series is also a part of the Celviano family but these are completely different beasts.

 The keys are made of real wood and the onboard 6-speaker sound system is truly impressive.

 Generally speaking though, there isn’t a great deal outside the Celviano range to interest a pro.